MSBivens/dnft_character_builder/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Launch working demo with Genesis collection
+- [ ] Complete a working demo with Genesis collection
 - [ ] Feature 2
 - [ ] Feature 3
     - [ ] Nested Feature

-See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/MSBivens/dnft_character_builder/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>